dhasterok/global_geochemistry/README.md

 # global_geochemistry
-A global geochemistry dataset for rocks
+Codes for analyzing global geochemistry

 Description:
 This repository contains whole rock geochemical data for a global set of samples from a variety of governmental and academic studies.